we4sel/we4sel.github.io/js8opsuggestions.md

 	- Examples @MS (for state) @skywarn, @net, @arfcom

-Well, that’s far too much and not nearly enough. maybe a little easier than reading all the documentation, but that’s also an VERY GOOD option.
+Well, that’s far too much and not nearly enough. maybe a little easier than reading all the documentation, but that’s also an **VERY GOOD IDEA**.
 In any case is enough rambling from me.
 Will be glad to try and answer any questions I can.

 > Written with  [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjE0NDM4NzEyNF19
+eyJoaXN0b3J5IjpbMTgxMDg3MjY5MF19
 -->